yorkpshaw/hot-stocks/journals/karis.md

 * Implementing authentication requirements at endpoints
 * Fixing all routers and queries
+* Developing companies ACL and router

 I ensured authentication is required at each endpoint, and I troubleshooted only displaying items based on logged-in user.

 I fixed all routers and queries to correctly show the information being requested.

+I developed the ACL to obtain company information from Alphavantage, as well as the api/companies/{symbol} router.

 ## 11/18/2022